A-Sama96/oclear-fastapi-project/README.md

 OClear FastAPI PyTorch Model deploy with nvidia/cuda base docker.
 Deployment's strategy for Kubernetes in AWS EKS can be found in k8s folder.

 ## Model
-All model will be load from a AWS S3 Bucket
+All model will be load from a AWS S3 Bucket.

 ## Guide
 This Deployment strategy come from a Medium Post.
 Detailed explaination can be found in this Medium article: